Jord8888/PixelColorZen-numberpolicies/PRIVACY.md

 ## Permissions

-ColorFlow Number requests no Android runtime permissions.
+Pixel Color Zen requests no Android runtime permissions.
 The manifest declares no internet, location, camera, microphone, contacts, storage, or other sensitive capability.
 (The app literally cannot make a network request — no `INTERNET`